kodeman14/cultos_takehome/readme.md

 - abcde
 - 12345

+* can talk about these points in call

 ---

 ## Future Ideas
+- logout and avatar buttons on app top header
 - implement rewards system (work in progress)
+- archiving activity (older than 6 months)
+- profanity filter for text input on modal
 - skeleton structure for delay in data display
-- archiving activity (older than 6 months)
-- profanity filter for modal description